PatrykRudzinski/React_CSR_init/README.md

 ### Special files

 #### .babelrc
-Allow to pass configuration to to babel.
+Allow to pass configuration to babel.

 #### .env.*
 Place to keep environment variables

 Each variable must start with ``REACT_APP_``, later you can access to it by `process.env.REACT_APP_*`, but ``NODE_ENV`` is still accessible.

-Wildcard in .env file can be replaced by: local, development, test, production, development.local, test.local, production.local.
+Wildcard in .env file can be replaced by: local, development, test, production, development.local, test.local or production.local.

 **Warning: Do not keep any secrets here!**